 Upon the Provost’s review and approval, a revised rule goes directly to General Counsel as the final review step before posting.

 4. Submit the redline version and the routing sheet to the Provost’s office for review.

-Redlined rules and routing sheets for RPT, PTR or professorship rules can be sent to Paola Sztajn, Interim Associate Vice Provost for Academic Personnel and Policy, for an initial review and consultation within the Provost’s Office, as needed.
-Once the Provost reviews and approves a revised rule, Paola facilitates the remaining steps with the Office of General Counsel.
+Redlined rules and routing sheets for RPT, PTR or professorship rules can be sent to Associate Vice Provost for Academic Personnel and Policy Kim Grainger for an initial review and consultation within the Provost’s Office, as needed.
+Once the Provost reviews and approves a revised rule, Kim and Paola will facilitate the remaining steps with the Office of General Counsel.

 Wondering if your updated PRR is posted online yet?

 We aim to be in touch with you quickly once we learn a revised rule has been posted.
 Or, you can go to the main PRR webpage anytime and click on “What’s New” for a chronological listing of recent changes.